Bone China vs Fine China: Key Differences Explained

 At a Glance

-The Cameo White 5-Piece Bone China Place Setting by Mikasa is a full place setting aimed at buyers who want to step up from everyday stoneware without committing to something precious.
+The Mikasa Trellis 16-Piece Bone China Dinnerware Set by Mikasa is a complete set serving four, aimed at buyers who want immediate full table service in bone china without piecing together individual place settings.
 The Wedgwood Vera Wang Lace Bone China Teacup and Saucer is a single-purpose piece: it exists for formal tea service, and it does that job with a level of design detail that nothing at a mid-range price point can match.

 These two products are rarely in direct competition.
 Knowing which one you actually need comes down to how you entertain and what gap you’re filling in your china cabinet.